mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

 Python Control
 --------------
 Many aspects of the instrument view can be controlled from Python.
-To use the Python interface for InstrumentViewer, use the following code to import necessary library
+To use the Python interface for InstrumentViewer, use the following code to import the necessary libraries

 .. code-block:: python